younelan/genie/doc/README.md

 ## Latest stable version
 - the latest stable version: v0.1.0 (git tag)
 - current version is in doc/version

+## Migration
+If you have an existing tree
+_ Login
+_ Click Export tree
+_ Try the gedcom exported file

 ## Features:
 - multiple trees
 - Multiple people can have as many relationships as possible
 - optionally display the tree using D3
 - translation in french or english
+- export to gedcom

 ## Todo:
 - Add auth